2021 line-up coming soon!

-All exhibitions are free to attend/view.
-A few more fascinating online exhibitions will be released during the Festival month.
+Many exhibitions are still available to view online.
 Please sign up to our e-newsletter via our home page and follow us on social media for updates.

 Helen Muspratt Photographer

 Blackwell Hall, Weston Library, Broad Street, OX1 3BG

-See the Bodleian site for visiting times & link to a film about the exhibition
+See the Bodleian site for a link to a film about the exhibition

 The pioneering photographer, Helen Muspratt (1907–2001) produced some of the most astonishing images of the twentieth century.

 This exhibition explores an extraordinary body of work in many different styles and genres from experimental photography using techniques such as solarisation, to social documentary and studio portraiture.